pbeaman/persistit/doc/BasicAPI.rst

 The Persistit Instance
 ----------------------

 To access Persistit, the application first constructs an instance of the ``com.persistit.Persistit`` class and initializes it.
 This instance is the keystone of all subsequent operations.
-It holds references to the buffers, maps, transaction contexts and other structures needed to access B-trees.
+It holds references to the buffers, maps, transaction contexts and other structures needed to access B+Trees.
 The life cycle of a Persistit instance should be managed as follows:

 .. code-block:: java